 - SpiderOakONEDrive – Strong privacy features.
-Unlimited computers allowed on an account.
+Unlimited computers are allowed on an account.
 File-syncing included.
-Great customisation options for backups
+Great customization options for backups.

 - CrashPlan – Simple Polished interface.
 Backs up to your own remote computers.
 Unlimited storage plan.
 Fast file processing.
 Email Updates

 - SOS Online Backup – Easy simple interface.
 Fast online backup.
-All files and file versions archived, never deleted.
+All files and file versions are archived, and never deleted.
 Mobile apps.
-Can back up external and network drives.
+It can back up external and network drives.
 Facebook backup.